Skip to main content

 Non-CIF Sites and Exceptions

-Some sites continue working (data centres, emergency works), but:
+Some sites continue working during shutdown periods (data centres, emergency works, critical infrastructure), but:

 • Premium rates may apply.